isuru44/Assignment/README.md

 b.
 Rooster is a Chicken
 c.
 By using Aggregation concept.
 We can aggregate Roster object to Chicken object, since Roster is a part of the Chicken category.

+Question B

+Part 3
+b.
+Extend Dolphin class from Animal class and implement from the Swimmable interface.